bhagya314/MKPITS_-Bhagyashri-_-Lalsare-_Java_mar_2021/README.md

 472-create a jdbc program to create table into the database.
 473-create a program to create table student .
-474-create a program to delete record from company.(accept the value from the user) create a program to insert records into company table.(accept the value from the user). program to insert records in our employee table created. create a swing form to insert  ,update and delete and search records  into shop table. create a program to update record create a program to view record from company table
+474-create a program to delete record from company.(accept the value from the user) 475-create a program to insert records into company table.(accept the value from the user).
+476-program to insert records in our employee table created.
+477-create a swing form to insert  ,update and delete and search records  into shop table.
+478-create a program to update record
+479-create a program to view record from company table